 Apple still sells movies with iTunes Extras, but those extras can't be played on the Apple TV, or on the iPad, iPod touch or iPad - the most popular and common places they'd likely be played.
 They can only be played via iTunes on Mac or Windows.

-I love bonus content - making of, creative process, deleted scenes, bloopers, and all the rest - as much, if not sometimes much more, than the TV shows and movies themselves.
+I love bonus content - making of, creative process, deleted scenes, bloopers, and all the rest - as much as the TV shows and movies themselves.
 It's why Hollywood succeeded, on numerous occasions, in scamming me into buying the same movie more than once - the initial release, and then the bonus-laden special edition that followed.
 The idea of all that content in digital download form is incredibly enticing.
-Not being able to access it on the best possible device to really enjoy it, the Apple TV, is beyond frustrating.
+Not being able to access and enjoy it on the best possible devices, including the Apple TV, is beyond frustrating.

 Despite its money, despite its size, Apple is still resource constrained.
-But it's been 4 years since the feature was announced, and 3 years since it went missing in action on Apple TV.
-That's a lot of time, and a lot of downloading, for customers like me who love the bonus content.
+I understand that.
+They can't do all things, all the time.
+But it's been 4 years since the feature was announced, and 3 years since it was lost to the Apple TV.
+That's a lot of time, and a lot of downloading, and lot of poor customer experience.

 Let's get iTunes Extras on the Apple TV already.

 (For even more Hollywood insanity, check out The Digital Bits' story on how Star Trek: Into Darkness bonus features are being used as marketing ploys at the expense of customers.
 Maddening.)